kubeovn/docs/docs/guide/loadbalancer-service.en.md

   - 172.18.0.0..172.18.0.10
 ```

-The `provider` parameter in Subnet ends with `ovn` or `.ovn` as the suffix, indicating that the subnet is managed and used by Kube-OVN, and a `logical switch` record needs to be created accordingly.
+In the `provider` parameter of the Subnet, `ovn` or `.ovn` suffix is used to indicate that the subnet is managed by Kube-OVN and requires corresponding logical switch records to be created.

-`provider` does not end with `ovn` or does not end with `.ovn`, Kube-OVN only provides the IPAM function, records the IP address allocation, and does not perform business logic processing on the subnet.
+If `provider` is neither `ovn` nor ends with `.ovn`, Kube-OVN only provides the IPAM functionality to record IP address allocation without handling business logic for the subnet.

 ### Create LoadBalancer Service

-Create a LoadBalancer Service with reference to the following yaml:
+Refer to the following YAML to create a LoadBalancer Service:

 ```yaml
 apiVersion: v1